 Jim has a heart for the local church, as he has served for the past 20 years as the president and CEO of the Willow Creek Association.
 During that time, he has been dedicated to inspiring and equipping local church leaders in more than 90 countries to redeem and restore our world for Christ—something so near and dear to our heart at Compassion.

-Jim also comes with a history in the developing world and a heart for children in poverty.
+Jim also comes with an international background and a heart for children in poverty.
 A son of Hispanic American parents, Jim was born in El Salvador where his father worked as an engineer.
-Because of his father’s work, he lived in various countries in the developing world, from Nicaragua to Bolivia to the Philippines.
+Because of his father’s work, he lived in various countries, from Nicaragua to Bolivia to the Philippines.
 He grew up in churches just like those that Compassion now partners with around the world and has always had a heart of mercy for those he grew up around who had less than his family.

 Jim has a diverse background, having a degree in mechanical engineering and a graduate degree from Harvard Business School.
 He also is an accomplished athlete—having competed in the 1988 Olympic Games in South Korea as a decathlete.

 Jim knows that God has been using his diverse background to prepare him for this very time.